The Practical Kitchen

 • Turn the dough out onto a well floured counter and dust the top with flour too.
 Cover and rest for 5-30 minutes.

-• Immediately before baking, flip the dough onto a parchment lined sheet pan to reveal the floury stripes.
+• Immediately before baking, lift or flip the dough onto a parchment-lined sheet pan to reveal the floury stripes.

 • Bake for 20-22 minutes at 450°F. Let cool before slicing.